derekmueller/irlib/doc/doc_utilities.rst

 ::

+This script allows users to reprocess older picks if, for example, the preprocessing steps were changed.
+The script goes through the FIDs for the new (reprocessed) input h5 file and creates picking files that include the older picks.

-	SYNTAX: mergepicks infile outdir oldpicks [OPTIONS]
+	SYNTAX: mergepicks.py [-h] [-d DIR_CACHE] [-n] [--dc DC] infile outdir oldpicks

 	Positional arguments:
-		infile		input HDF (.h5) filename
+		-infile		input HDF (.h5) filename
-		outdir		subfolder where new picking files will be written oldpicks	folder where old picking files are found
+		-outdir		subfolder where new picking files will be written -oldpicks		folder where old picking files are found

     Optional arguments:
 		-d			cache directory, default: cache/
 		-n			will priviledge new picks over old picks in case of conflict
 		--dc 			specify datacapture, default: 0

 joinradar
 ~~~~~~~~~

 ::

-``join_radar`` combines information from picking, rating, offset,
+join_radar combines information from picking, rating, offset,
-and HDF5 files, and computes ice thickness at each valid
+and HDF5 files, and computes ice thickness at each valid observation location.
-observation location.
 You must have a subdirectory 'picking' to
-run this script If there is no rating directory, all picks will be
-processed with a rating of '-9' If there is a rating directory, ONLY
+run this script If there is no rating directory, all picks will be processed with a rating of '-9' If there is a rating directory, ONLY
 lines with ratings will be processed.
-If there is no offsets directory,
-you can specify --offset that will be applied to all traces Caution--
+If there is no offsets directory, you can specify --offset that will be applied to all traces

-This script will overwrite files in the results subdirectory.
+Caution -- This script will overwrite files in the results subdirectory.

 	SYNTAX: join_radar.py [-h] [-v VELOCITY] [-q QUAL_MIN] [-c] [-w] [-o OFFSET] [-n] infile